 Typically, Baker Campground is open May through September, weather permitting.

-First come, first served.
-No reservations may be made for Baker Campground.
+First come, first serve.
+Reservations ca not be made for Baker Campground.

 $20.00 for a single-family site